dominicddl/EcoTrack/README.md

 ensuring that users are able to use EcoTrack without being faced with countless bugs.
 As such, we employ the use of several levels of testing as listed below.

-### Automated Testing
+### System Testing

-Automated tests are essential to test features and fix bugs to ensure EcoTrack performs as expected.
+System testing is essential to test features and fix bugs to ensure EcoTrack performs as expected.
 For EcoTrack, we used two main categories of automated testing:

 1. Unit Testing